 What is the true cost of our garments?

 The true cost of our garments consists of the material and labor costs, logistics expenses and donations.
-In order to pay for our company expenses (like employees and freelancers, investments in future products, insurance, website and transaction fees and marketing) we add a markup, which then determines the final retail price.
+In order to pay for our company expenses (like employees and freelancers, investments in future products, insurance, rent, website and transaction fees and marketing) we add a markup, which then determines the final retail price.

 If fair fashion brands add a lower markup, how come they are that much more expensive?

 The equation shows that someone along the supply chain is not getting paid enough.
 And it is most likely the person at the end of the supply chain: the garment worker or artisan.
-Considering this bag is handmade and takes about one day to make, this production price is shockingly low.
+Considering our raffia bag is handmade and takes about one day to make, this production price is shockingly low.

 However, this is just an example.
 The problem with opaque prices and intricate supply chains is that consumers have no idea how much of their money actually goes to the people producing it.
 Even for fair fashion brands bringing light into the darkness is not always easy, as supply chain structures are still very outdated.
 But good communication and constant improvement are key in making the fashion industry more transparent.
 Read more about our improvement efforts here.